 - The Surveyor also reserves the right to charge an additional fee of £250.00 plus VAT for each additional site visit if the Surveyor should need to return to the Property to inspect a part where no access was initially provided e.g. a garage.

 Limitation of Liability

-- The Surveyor’s aggregate liability arising out of, or in connection with, the Services, whether arising from negligence, breach of contract, or any other cause whatsoever, shall in no event exceed Three Million Pounds.
+- The Surveyor’s aggregate liability arising out of, or in connection with, the Services, whether arising from negligence, breach of contract, or any other cause whatsoever, shall in no event exceed Five Million Pounds.
 The Surveyor shall have no liability to the Client for consequential or indirect losses or loss of profits or opportunity.
 This clause shall not exclude or limit any liability which cannot lawfully be limited or excluded.
 In particular, this clause does not limit liability for fraud, nor for causing death or personal injury.